Enisa (singer)

-Enisa Nikaj (/ɛniːsɑː ˈniːkaɪ/; born March 5, 1996), known professionally as Enisa (stylized in all caps), is an American singer and songwriter.
+Enisa Nikaj (/ɛniːsɑː ˈniːkaɪ/; born March 5, 1996), mononymously known as Enisa (stylized in all caps), is an American singer and songwriter.
 She began her music career in 2015 performing cover songs and began releasing original music in 2016.
 She signed to Atlantic Records and Highbridge The Label in December 2019, and competed in the American Song Contest in March 2022.

 Early life

 Enisa Nikaj was born in Brooklyn, New York to Albanian parents from Tuzi, Montenegro.
 Her father emigrated from the SFR Yugoslavia to the United States at the age of 25, and was later followed by her mother.
 Enisa is a middle child, and has an older and a younger brother, both of whom took up playing basketball while Enisa leaned towards music.
 She began singing at home as a young child.
 Enisa attended PS 130 The Parkside elementary school, where she participated in theater and the school choir, graduating as valedictorian.
 At age seven, she played the role of Dorothy in a school play of The Wizard of Oz in the fourth grade.

 Enisa attended I.S.
 259 William McKinley Junior High School, where she was in a rock band, and Edward R. Murrow High School, graduating in 2015.
 Rapper Joey Badass was one of her schoolmates.
 She attended Brooklyn College, graduating early with a bachelor's degree in business administration in May 2018.
 She plays the piano, and has done internships at advertising agencies.
 Enisa grew up listening to Albanian music, in addition to artists such as Frank Sinatra, Nina Simone and Justin Timberlake.
 She has cited Adele and Amy Winehouse as her inspirations.